rvt/SoftRF/README.md

 - when connecting SoftRF **via Bluetooth LE** with Stratux Europe Edition (beta version implemented in rvt's fork: https://github.com/rvt/stratux/tree/bluetooth-le-devices)
   - set "NMEA output" to Bluetooth (default)

+**LIMITATIONS**:
+- GPS update rate is limited to 1 Hz in SoftRF, which is good enough for Stratux except when using GPS as a pseudo AHRS

 ## Features

 * **Wearable**